Optimal form of the Kretschmann-Schlingemann-Werner theorem for energy-constrained quantum channels and operations: Preliminaries

 The \emph{energy-constrained Bures distance}

-between quantum channels $\Phi$ and $\Psi$ from $A$ to $B$ induced by the operator $H_A$ (where $\,R\,$ is an infinite-dimensional quantum system) is introduced in \cite{CID} for quantitative continuity analysis of information characteristics of energy-constrained infinite-dimensional quantum channels.
+between quantum channels $\Phi$ and $\Psi$ from $A$ to $B$ induced by the operator $H$ (where $\,R\,$ is an infinite-dimensional quantum system) is introduced in \cite{CID} for quantitative continuity analysis of information characteristics of energy-constrained infinite-dimensional quantum channels.
 Properties of the energy-constrained Bures distance are presented in Proposition 1 in \cite{CID}.
-It is shown, in particular, that \begin{itemize} \item for given channels $\Phi$ and $\Psi$ the function $E\mapsto \beta^2_E(\Phi,\Psi)$ is concave on $(E_0,+\infty)$; \item for any $E>E_0$ the distance $\beta_E$ generates the strong convergence on the set of all quantum channels from system $A$ to any given system $B$. \end{itemize} The function $E\mapsto\beta^2_E(\Phi,\Psi)$ is nondecreasing and tends to $\beta^2(\Phi,\Psi)$ as $E\to+\infty$.
-So, its concavity implies that
+It is shown, in particular, that for given channels $\Phi$ and $\Psi$ the following properties hold \begin{itemize} \item the function $E\mapsto [\beta^H_E(\Phi,\Psi)]^2$ is concave on $(0,+\infty)$; \item function $E\mapsto\beta^H_E(\Phi,\Psi)$ is nondecreasing and tends to $\beta(\Phi,\Psi)$ as $E\to+\infty$. \end{itemize} These properties imply that

 and any quantum channels $\Phi$ and $\Psi$.
-These inequalities show the equivalence of all the distances $\beta_{E}$, $E>E_0$, on the set of all quantum channels from $A$ to $B$.
+The inequalities in (\ref{beta-eq}) show the equivalence of all the distances $\beta^H_{E}$, $E>0$, on the set of all quantum channels from $A$ to $B$.

-The calculations of $\beta_E(\Phi,\Psi)$ for real quantum channels can be found in \cite{Nair}.
+The calculations of $\beta^H_E(\Phi,\Psi)$ for real quantum channels can be found in \cite{Nair}.

 The energy-constrained Bures distance can be defined by formula (\ref{ec-b-dist}) for arbitrary quantum operations $\Phi$ and $\Psi$.
-By using the arguments from \cite{CID} it is easy to show that the energy-constrained Bures distance possesses the above stated properties on the set of all quantum operations.
+By using the arguments from \cite{CID} it is easy to show that it possesses the above stated properties on the set of all quantum operations.